Give us a missed call on

 As per Section 16 of the CGST Act, all GST registered businesses can claim ITC on the purchase of goods/services.
 Business must have:

-• Debit notes and invoices from the supplier
+• Debit notes and invoices from the supplier.

-• Claimed ITC within the specific timeframe
+• Claimed ITC within the specific timeframe.

-• Received the entire batch of goods (i.e., if the supply is made in batches, claims should be made once the final batch of goods is received and payment made within 180 days)
+• Received the goods or services(i.e., if the supply is made in batches, claims should be made once the final batch of goods is received and payment made within 180 days).

 Ineligibility for claiming ITC under GST